sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

   };
 ```

-Now, even if we have a booking from 6 AM to 7 AM with a 15 minute buffer
+Now, if we have a booking from 9 AM to 10 AM with a 15 minute buffer at
-at the end, the next customer can start their booking at 7:15 AM.
+the end, the next customer can start their booking at 10:15 AM.
-Conversely, the previous booking can begin 4:45 AM and no later, so that
+Conversely, the previous booking can begin 7:45 AM and no later, so that
 the buffered time slot can fit in before the already booked session.

 ![Booking start options buffered time slots](./quarter_hour_starts.png)